dahah9138/lclab2/README.txt

 <Directions>
 1. git clone the latest versions of magnum and corrade into external
+2. git clone the latest version of eigen into external
-2. git clone the latest version of magnum-plugins
+3. git clone the latest version of magnum-plugins
-3. Create a build folder in the root directory
+4. Create a build folder in the root directory
-4. cd to build
+5. cd to build
-5. cmake ..
+6. cmake ..
 [Unix]
-6. make
+7. make
 [Windows]
-6. cmake --build .
+7. cmake --build .

 Congratulations!